 Besides its contribution in education and rural development, DAM is determined to extend its hand in fighting against cancer in Bangladesh.
 In this poor community DAM cannot avoid the call for support in health sector.

 DAM is raising funds from general public as well as from the corporate sector.
-There are special provisions for potential donors to sponsor sundry components of the hospital.
-One can donate to have in his/her own name or dear one's name to name a bed/beds, a ward/wards, a cabin/cabins, operation theatres.
-There are specified rates for each type of dedicated areas of inscription which will be inscribed distinctly as per wish of the donor.
+There are special provisions for potential donors to sponsor various components of the hospital.
+One can donate to have in his/her own name or in the name of his/her near and dear ones.

 Keeping in line with Dhaka Ahsania Mission's dedication to Divine and Humanitarian services Ahsania Mission Cancer and General Hospital will be a big leap forward to provide service to humanity by redressing the suffering of the ailing patients, especially cancer patients.

-International Hospital Group (IHG), a UK based consulting firm with vast experience in medical equipment consultancy has been entrusted with the job to furnish the equipment schedule ie equipments and furniture plan floor and room wise of AMCGH to cater to the need and suitability of the patients & users and they have completed their jobs.
+International Hospital Group (IHG), a UK based consulting firm with vast experience in medical equipment consultancy was entrusted with the job to furnish the equipment schedule i.e., floor & room wise equipments & furniture plan of AMCGH to cater to the need and suitability of the patients & users and they have completed their jobs.